 are used for comparison.
 BatchSync will adjust server file dates

 using server time-zone settings for proper time comparisons.

 smart change tracking

-When synchronizing files using the FTP protocol, file comparison
+When synchronizing files over the FTP protocol, file comparison

 is much more difficult than when doing local file syncs.
 This is

-because all of the file dates change when the files are transferred,
+because all of the file dates change when files are transferred,

 due to FTP protocol limitations.
 Similarly, text/html/ascii file